340 Main Street, Jay, Maine 04239

-- Minimum Lot Size: If a property is not located in a Subdivision, and is on:
+- If a property is not located in a Subdivision and is on:

-- A private septic system, the minimum lot size is 20,000 square feet.
+- Private septic system: minimum lot size is 20,000 square feet per State plumbing rules.

 - If the property is located in a Subdivision, it must comply with the Subdivision Ordinance.